Web5design/wellrested-samples/README.md

 ### client-side-request.php

 Shows how to create a new request and communicate with another server.
-Specifically, it makes a simple GET request to Google.com and displayes the response.
+Specifically, it makes a simple GET request to Google.com and displays the response.

-WellRESTed uses [PHP's cURL](http://php.net/manual/en/book.curl.php) to make HTTP requsts, so ensure that you have this installed if you wish to use this feature.
+WellRESTed uses [PHP's cURL](http://php.net/manual/en/book.curl.php) to make HTTP requests, so ensure that you have this installed if you wish to use this feature.

 ### server-side-request-and-response.php